nomah4/zabbix_alert_bitrix24/README.md

 Copy the URL to script in parameter "webhook_url"
 Make a new chat that will be called for ex.
 "Zabbix"

+Use jq to make valid message to JSON

 In Zabbix